k4mrul/sre-roadmap/README.md

 ### Synchronous vs. Asynchronous

 -   **Synchronous:** Communication requires a response before proceeding (e.g., RPC).
+This can be blocking and might lead to performance issues if the response is slow.
 -   **Asynchronous:** Communication doesn't require an immediate response (e.g., messaging).
+This is often used for non-critical tasks or when the response time is uncertain.

 ### Event Log vs. Message Queue

 -   **Event Log:** Stores a sequence of events for auditing and replay.
+This is useful for tracking the history of a system and for debugging or troubleshooting issues.
 -   **Message Queue:** Temporarily stores messages for later processing.
+This is used for decoupling components, handling peak loads, and implementing asynchronous workflows.

 ### Exactly-once Delivery

 Ensures that a message is delivered exactly once, even in the face of failures.
+This is important for ensuring data consistency and preventing duplicate processing.

 ### Different Types of Message Failure